Top

 2. Enter a name for the Pop-up segment.

-3. On the Pop-up template, edit the Title, Description, and the Button Name.
+3. On the Pop-up template, edit the Title and Description for your Pop-up.

 your title goes here